Arithmetic exponent pairs for algebraic trace functions and applications: Producing new exponent pairs: the first approach

-\begin{remark} One can see that Theorems \ref{thm:exponentpair-A-optimization} and \ref{thm:exponentpair-B} coincide with classical exponent pairs for analytic exponential sums up to the exponent in $\delta$.
+\begin{remark} One can see that Theorems \ref{thm:exponentpair-A1-optimization} and \ref{thm:exponentpair-B} coincide with classical exponent pairs for analytic exponential sums up to the exponents in $\delta$.

-While $q$ has only small prime factors, saying that $q$ is $q^{\eta}$-smooth or $q^{\eta}$-friable, where $\eta$ is sufficiently small, the good factorization in Theorem \ref{thm:exponentpair-A-optimization} is satisfied.
+The modulus $q$ is required to satisfy quite good factorizations in Theorem \ref{thm:exponentpair-A1-optimization}.
 We will look into this issue in Section \ref{sec:tauAPs-subconvexity} on the distribution of divisor functions in arithmetic progressions and subconvexity of Dirichlet $L$-functions.
-Such an observation also plays an essential role in applications to the quadratic Brun-Titchmarsh theorem in Section \ref{sec:quadraticBT}. \end{remark}
+Such an observation also plays an essential role in applications to the quadratic Brun--Titchmarsh theorem in Section \ref{sec:quadraticBT}. \end{remark}

-\begin{remark} In applications of Theorems \ref{thm:exponentpair-B} and \ref{thm:exponentpair-A-optimization} to produce new exponent pairs from old ones, one should determine if $K$ is amiable enough in the sense of Definition \ref{def:amiablesheaf}.
-Of course, a sufficient condition is that $K$ is $\infty$-amiable.
-However, in practice, that $K$ is $J$-amiable for a certain large value of $J$ is usually sufficient since one becomes quite close to optimal exponent pairs after the first several iterations.
-For instance, the above arguments are applicable to the Weyl sum $\sum_{n\leqslant N} \mathrm{e}\big(n^{2016}/q\big)$ if $q$ is smooth enough, although the summand is just $2015$-amiable. \end{remark}
+\begin{remark} In applications of Theorems \ref{thm:exponentpair-B} and \ref{thm:exponentpair-A1-optimization} to producing new exponent pairs from old ones, one should determine if $K$ is compositely amiable enough in the sense of Definition \ref{def:amiablesheaf}.
+Of course, a sufficient condition is that $K$ is compositely $\infty$-amiable.
+However, in practice, that $K$ is compositely $J$-amiable for a certain large value of $J$ is usually sufficient since one becomes quite close to optimal exponent pairs after the first several iterations.
+For instance, the above arguments are applicable to the Weyl sum $\sum_{n\leqslant N} \mathrm{e}(n^{2016}/q)$ if $q$ is smooth enough, although the summand is just $2015$-amiable. \end{remark}

-The following table gives the first several exponent pairs produced by different combinations of $A$- and $B$-processes to $(\frac{1}{2},\frac{1}{2},\frac{1}{2})$.
-Note that $\nu$ are omitted in the list since its values are not altered.
-This can be compared with the table in \cite[p.117]{Ti}. -3mm
+The following table gives the first several exponent pairs produced by different combinations of $A$- and $B$-processes to $(\frac{1}{2},\frac{1}{2},1)$ as shown in Theorems \ref{thm:exponentpair-A1-optimization} and \ref{thm:exponentpair-B}.
+This can be compared with the table in \cite[p.117]{Ti86}. -3mm